bgibbs0/HoneyPotLab/README.md

 <h2>Lab Walkthrough</h2>

 To begin the lab, I first deployed a virtual machine  in Azure.
-The virtual machine was named "honeypotvm" and deployed in the West US 3 region.
+The virtual machine was named `honeypotvm` and deployed in the West US 3 region.
 It was imaged with Windows 10 Pro, version 22H2.
 </br>

 <p align="center">